Skip to main content

 Peanut Brittle (Groundnut Candy)

-Crunchy candy made from roasted peanuts and caramelized sugar, popular sweet treat in Rwanda.
-Street vendors sell homemade versions wrapped in paper, providing portable energy-rich snack.
+Crunchy candy of roasted peanuts set in caramelized sugar, a sweet that's well liked in Rwanda.
+Street vendors sell homemade pieces wrapped in paper, easy to carry and full of energy.

 vegetarianvegangluten-freeContains: Peanuts